 The next stop is the Luxury of a five-star spa on the banks of the Dead Sea!
 We spent two nights here, and I hope to return someday.
 Beautiful pools, views, and a great poolside bar allows one to enjoy the splendid sunsets.

 Better than any spa treatment is a float in the Dead Sea.
 The salty waters has you bobbing like an apple, coats your skin with an oil substance and puts your body at ease.
 Three weeks later and my skin is still enjoying the benefits of the the Dead Sea.
 The Dead See is geographically the lowest point on earth, some 1300 feet below sea level.
 Not that I believe one should gossip but rumor has it Sodom and Gomorrah were located here.
 Truth or Fiction that’s for you to decide.

 Last but not least is our trip to Madaba, an ancient town in Jordan.
 Here we visit the site of the 6th-century mosaic map of the Holy Land located in the Greek Orthodox Church of St. George.
 The Byzantine Mosaic Map covers the floor of the church.
 The map includes the regions from Jordan and Palestine in the north to Egypt in the south and includes the city of Jerusalem.

 Actual Madaba Mosaic Map

-Visiting all these archaeological sites has peaked my curiosity.
-If I could go back in time I would study Archaeology.
-To be a part of unearthing these wonderful historical sites has to be cosmic!
+Visiting all these archaeological sites has piqued my curiosity.
+If I could go back in time, I would study Archaeology.
+To be a part of unearthing these incredible historical sites would to be cosmic!